Skip to content

 To set up IPV6, refer to IPV6.

-Drop-in gateway extends the functionality of your main router with features it may not have, including AdGuard Home, encrypted DNS, and VPN.
+Drop-in Gateway extends the functionality of your main router with features it may not have, including AdGuard Home, encrypted DNS, and VPN.
 To set up drop-in gateway, refer to How to set up drop-in gateway.

 IGMP snooping is a network optimization technique used in Ethernet switches to manage and control multicast traffic.